 - Preferably the night before, put the milk, water, eggs, oil, sugar, rum and salt into a blender and blend on low until combined.
 If you don’t have a blender just wisk the ingredients in a bowl.
 With blender on low add flour 1/4 cup at a time.
 Pour in a bowl, cover and place in refrigerator for a few hours or overnight.

-- The next day, heat an 8″ blue steel crepe pan or a 10″ non stick skillet over a medium flame
+- The next day, heat an 8″ blue steel crepe pan or a 10″ non stick skillet, or both, over a medium flame.

 - Stir batter gently to blend.